vermouthmoth/marionette/README.md

-RIGHT_KEY | KEY_D | Key to move the pointer right (in pointer mode)<br>Key to scroll right (in scrolling mode) LEFT_KEY | KEY_A | Key to move the pointer left (in pointer mode)<br>Key to scroll left (in scrolling mode) POINTER_MOVEMENT_SPEED | 2 | Pointer movement speed, must be a positive integer SPEEDUP_KEY | KEY_SLASH | Key to increases the speed of the pointer only while being pushed down SPEEDUP_FACTOR | 5 | Pointer movement speed will be multiplied by this value MOUSE_LEFT_BUTTON | KEY_COMMA | Key to left click (in pointer mode) MOUSE_RIGHT_BUTTON | KEY_DOT | Key to right click (in pointer mode) MOUSE_MIDDLE_BUTTON | KEY_M | Key to middle click (in pointer mode)
+RIGHT_KEY | KEY_D | Key to move the pointer right (in pointer mode)<br>Key to scroll right (in scrolling mode) LEFT_KEY | KEY_A | Key to move the pointer left (in pointer mode)<br>Key to scroll left (in scrolling mode) POINTER_MOVEMENT_SPEED | 2 | Pointer movement speed, must be a positive integer POINTER_SPEEDUP_KEY | KEY_SLASH | Key to increases the speed of the pointer only while being pushed down POINTER_SPEEDUP_FACTOR | 5 | Pointer movement speed will be multiplied by this value MOUSE_LEFT_BUTTON | KEY_COMMA | Key to left click (in pointer mode) MOUSE_RIGHT_BUTTON | KEY_DOT | Key to right click (in pointer mode) MOUSE_MIDDLE_BUTTON | KEY_M | Key to middle click (in pointer mode)
 SCROLLING_MODE_KEY | KEY_RIGHTSHIFT | Key to activate scrolling mode while being pushed down
-SCROLLING_SPEED | 1 | Scrolling speed, must be a positive integer
+SCROLLING_SPEED | 25 | Scrolling speed, must be a positive integer
+SCROLLING_SPEEDUP_KEY | KEY_SLASH | Key to increases the speed of scrolling only while being pushed down SCROLLING_SPEEDUP_FACTOR | 2 | Scrolling speed will be multiplied by this value

 For example, if you want to change the key that enters pointer mode from `KEY_RIGHTCTRL` to `KEY_RIGHTALT`, edit as follows.
 ```